SIPp/sipp/docs/sipp.rst

 + Key '1': Scenario screen.
-It displays a call flow of the scenario as well as some important informations.
+It displays a call flow of the scenario as well as some important information.

 .. image:: sipp-03.jpg